-If any wells are found to be installed in highly fractured zones, the slurry may not raise to the ground surface.
+If any wells are observed to be installed in highly fractured zones, the slurry may not rise to the ground surface.
 If the boring is not filling and voids or fractures are suspected, in accordance with the Technical Guidance, downhole video cameras or geophysical logging such as calipers logs will be used to accurately determine the location and size of subsurface voids.
-Following camera or geophysical logging, if the borehole is found to be drilled past the void, at least two shale traps will be installed into the grout filled portion of the borehole.
-The shale traps will be stacked one on top of the other and aligned at least two to three feet above the top of the void.
-If multiple voids are found, in an effort to isolate the different zones, shale traps will be placed above each of the void zones.
+Following camera or geophysical logging, if the borehole is observed to be drilled past the void, at least two shale traps will be installed into the grout-filled portion of the borehole.
+The shale traps will be stacked one on top of the other and aligned at least 2 to 3 feet above the top of the void.
+If multiple voids are observed, in an effort to isolate the different zones, shale traps will be placed above each of the void zones.
 Following placement of the shale traps, a tremie pipe will simultaneously be inserted into the borehole to just above the lowermost set of shale traps.
-The lowermost zone will be sealed first and the tremie tube pulled up above.
-If it is found that the cavernous or fractured zone is less than a few feet in thickness, the well or borehole will be filled with coarse gravel to the top of the void, and then pressure grouted with cement from the top of that zone to the ground surface.
+The lowermost zone will be sealed first and the tremie tube pulled up above the remaining set of shale traps.
+The grouting process of the well will be continued as outlined above.
+If it is observed that the cavernous or fractured zone is less than a few feet in thickness, the well or borehole will be filled with coarse gravel to the top of the void, and then pressure grouted with cement from the top of that zone to the ground surface.

-After the slurry has reached the surface, the casing will be cut off to a depth of at least two feet bgs.
+After the slurry has reached the surface, the casing will be cut off to a depth of at least 2 feet bgs.

 Any small remaining voids will be backfilled with bentonite chips.
 At locations where the casings were exposed at the surface, the remaining open hole will be 12 inches or less and the hole will be backfilled with bentonite chips.
-At locations where buried casings were exposed by removing soil over and around the casing, additional cement slurry or bagged gravel pack will be emplaced at the bottom of the excavated area if it is required to make up for any lost volume.
-The remaining depression will be backfilled with the soil removed to expose the casing.
-Care will be taken to slightly mound the surface completion to ensure drainage of surface water away from the well.
-Specific surface restoration procedures are discussed in Section 3.5.
+At locations where buried casings were exposed by removing soil over and around the casing, additional cement slurry or bagged gravel pack will be emplaced at